Updated: Dec 22, 2022

 A catastrophic injury will entirely change the victim’s life, as well as those of the people around them.
 It may cause chronic pain and lifelong disabilities, reducing a person’s quality of life.
-When you carry permanent impediments from a severe injury, even simple everyday tasks can be complex.
+When you carry permanent impediments from a severe injury, even simple everyday tasks can be challenging.

 Unlike the broad definition of Personal Injury, Catastrophic Injuries are specifically debilitating.
 Victims are unable to function due to their injuries’ seriousness, consequently affecting everything in their lives, on top of struggling with large medical bills.

 Defining Catastrophic Injuries